 Here are some examples of using an external resistor to pull high or low.
+If you are using the internal pull up/down resistors then you can eliminate the 3.3K ohm resistor and the connections it makes.

 Schematic of external Resistor pulling the GPIO pin high